mediabrix/mediabrix-android-mopub-adapter/README.md

 #MediaBrix Android MoPub Adapter
+##Please see "Testing / Release Settings" section for new guidelines on testing and deploying your integration.

 MediaBrix has created a MoPub adapter that allows publishers, using MoPub as their central ad server, to mediate the MediaBrix network as another demand source.
 This is done by setting up MediaBrix as a Custom Native Network in MoPub.

 ***NOTE: The Android MoPub Adapter can only be used for one product in your integration.
 We do not support the use of Interstitial and Rewarded Video at the same time.***